Fashion of Madonna: Impact on some photographers/videographers

+Cover girl

-Madonna's role as a cover girl was also commented on.
-Editor Matthew Rettenmund opined that she "made the act of being on the cover of a magazine into an art form" taking her covers "seriously".
-In Hollywood Goes Shopping (2000), editors commented that Madonna exploited the "model-like" look variegation.
-In 2020, Charlie Gowans-Eglinton, fashion editor of The New Zealand Herald reflected about Madonna's early influence and in the current generation:
+Madonna also made an impact in the industry with her magazine covers as a cover/pin-up girl.
+American pop culture editor Matthew Rettenmund opined that she "made the act of being on the cover of a magazine into an art form" taking her covers "seriously".
+In Hollywood Goes Shopping (2000), David Desser and Garth Jowett commented that she exploited the "model-like" look variegation.
+In 2021, a Vogue editor proclaimed in a headline that "she still as the ultimate Vogue cover star".
+In 2020, Charlie Gowans-Eglinton, fashion editor of The New Zealand Herald reflected about her early influence naming her a "poster girl", while acknowledges her continued presence on magazine covers as an aged pop star.